WBSD

 WBSD (89.1 FM) is a high school radio station licensed to serve Burlington, Wisconsin, US.
 The station is owned by the Burlington Area School District and operated by the staff and students of Burlington High School.
 The station's studios are on the current Burlington High School campus but the transmitter site used to be at Karcher Middle School which was housed in the former Burlington High School building.
 Karcher School was torn down and the tower was moved to McCanna Parkway and placed on the roof of the current high school in the summer of 2021.
-The current General Manager, Thomas Gilding, began managing the station in mid-2009 becoming only the third General Manager in the station's history after Arlo Ketchpaw and the station's founder, Wisconsin Broadcasters' Association Hall of Fame Member, Terry Havel.
+The current General Manager, Promise Bruce, began managing the station in September 2025, becoming the fourth General Manager in the station's history after Thomas Gilding, Arlo Ketchpaw, and the station's founder, Wisconsin Broadcasters' Association Hall of Fame Member, Terry Havel.

 Programming

 WBSD broadcasts a community-oriented adult album alternative (aka "Triple A") music format.
 The station broadcasts 24 hours a day, 7 days a week.
 In addition to its usual music programming, WBSD airs live play-by-play broadcasts of Burlington High School sporting events.